 Drifters are late because their attention is difficult to engage.
 Only when they are almost certain to be late does the fear of lateness get them focused on preparation.

-Consequence avoiders are only motivated to be on time in situations where they expect that there will be negative repercussions.
+Punishment avoiders are only motivated to be on time in situations where they expect that there will be negative repercussions.

-The Consequence Resigned don’t believe that they are capable of being on time or they expect failure and rejection even if they are on time, making the idea of trying to prevent lateness seem pointless.
+The Punishment Resigned don’t believe that they are capable of being on time or they expect failure and rejection even if they are on time, making the idea of trying to prevent lateness seem pointless.

 Masters feel superior when they imagine others willingly waiting for them.